Interviewing is tough. Sign up to get a copy of our 62-page Technical Interview Guide for Researchers.

 Newsletter

-Today we’ll walk you through some of the differences between working at a big tech research lab vs. joining a fast-growing AI startup – specifically what it means for your research, pace of work, and compensation.
+In this post we’ll walk you through some of the differences between working at a big tech research lab, OpenAI/Anthropic vs. joining a fast-growing AI startup – specifically what it means for your research, pace of work, and compensation.

 Where are the best researchers going?

-Mustafa Suleyman, the co-founder of DeepMind recently left to start Inflection AI alongside famed LinkedIn founder Reid Hoffman.
-After raising $225M+ at a $1.2B valuation ( 😯), they’ve released their first product called Pi - an AI companion and assistant.
-Given the status of the founders, they are apparently in talks to raise another $650M+.
+Mustafa Suleyman, the co-founder of DeepMind left to start Inflection AI alongside famed LinkedIn founder Reid Hoffman.
+After raising $225M+ at a $1.2B valuation, they released their first product called Pi - an AI companion and assistant.
+Shortly afterwards, Inflection was acquired by Microsoft and Mustafa now runs a large AI division there.

 Six of the eight original authors of the renowned Attention Is All You Need paper from Google have gone on to start billion-dollar companies and many of the best researchers have followed them:

-• Noam Shazer started Character.AI and has raised $150M at a $1B valuation.
+• Noam Shazer started Character.AI raised $150M at a $1B valuation and then was acquired by Google for $2.7B

 • Aidan Gomez started Cohere (an OpenAI model competitor).
-Cohere has raised hundreds of millions and is currently valued between $2-6B (latest funding round isn’t confirmed yet).
+Cohere has raised hundreds of millions and is currently valued at $5.5B.

 • Jakob Uszkoreit started Inceptive, an mRNA company using AI.